-A graduate of the Rhode Island School of Design, British-born David Macaulay published some of the most detailed books on architecture and how inventions work that can be found in the children’s and young adult sections of most public libraries and bookstores.
+A graduate of the Rhode Island School of Design (RISD), British-born David Macaulay published some of the most detailed books on architecture and how inventions work that can be found in the children’s and young adult sections of public libraries and bookstores throughout the US.
 Popular favorites include Cathedral, Castle, and The New Way Things Work.
 His ease of explaining complex architectural and engineering accomplishments has earned him high respect in several fields.
 He has been distinguished with a MacArthur Fellow award for his life’s work.

 Read a 2019 interview with David Macaulay about his career and a recently published book, that took six years to create, here: Publishers Weekly.